HhhuYu/scheduler-plugins/pkg/trimaran/targetloadpacking/README.md

 - [ ] 👨 Stable (used in companies for production workloads)

 ## TargetLoadPacking Plugin
 `TargetLoadPacking` depends on [Load Watcher](https://github.com/paypal/load-watcher) service.

-If deploying from inside your cluster, make sure to comment out line 4 and 5 in `manifests/trimaran/scheduler-config.yaml`

-You can configure `targetUtilization`, `defaultRequests` and `watcherAddress` in `TargetLoadPackingArgs`.
-Following is an example config:
+Instructions to build and deploy load watcher can be found [here](https://github.com/paypal/load-watcher/blob/master/README.md).
+`watcherAddress` argument below must be setup for `TargetLoadPacking` to work.

+Apart from `watcherAddress`, you can configure the following in `TargetLoadPackingArgs`:

+1) `targetUtilization` : CPU Utilization % target you would like to achieve in bin packing.
+It is recommended to keep this value 10 less than what you desire.
+Default if not specified is 40.
+2) `defaultRequests` : This configures CPU requests for containers without requests or limits i.e. Best Effort QoS.
+Default is 1 core.
+3) `defaultRequestsMultiplier` : This configures multiplier for containers without limits i.e. Burstable QoS.
+Default is 1.5

+Following is an example config to achieve around 80% CPU utilization, with default CPU requests as 2 cores and requests multiplier as 2:

 ```yaml
 apiVersion: kubescheduler.config.k8s.io/v1beta1